JChristensen/MCP79412RTC/ReadMe.md

 ###read(tmElements_t &tm)
 #####Description
 Reads the current date and time from the RTC and returns it as a *tmElements_t* structure.
+Returns *false* if an I2C error occurs (RTC not present, etc.).
 See the [Arduino Time library](http://www.arduino.cc/playground/Code/Time) for details on the *tmElements_t* structure.
 #####Syntax
 `RTC.read(tm);`
 #####Parameters
 **tm:** Address of a *tmElements_t* structure to which the date and time are returned.
 #####Returns
-No function value returned.
+False if an I2C error occurred, else true.
 The date and time read from the RTC are returned to the **tm** parameter.
 #####Example
 ```c++
 tmElements_t tm;